-Investors can own an indirect investment in all the stocks (or other assets) that the fund owns by purchasing a single share of the ETF.
+In ETF vs stocks consideration, the upside for ETF Investors is that they can own an indirect investment in all the stocks (or other assets) that the fund owns by purchasing a single share of the ETF.
 It’s an excellent (and frequently low-cost) approach to acquire a stock portfolio of different companies.

 An ETF can track anything from a single commodity’s price to a huge and diversified group of commodities.
 ETFs can even follow certain investing strategies.
 ETFs frequently invest in equities with a specific focus.
 These include large firms, value-priced stocks, dividend-paying companies.
 ETFs can also focus on a specialized industry, such as financial corporations.
 Some specialist ETFs may help you to generate larger returns.

 There are ETFs for green energy, dividend stocks, and so on.
 The SPDR S&P 500 ETF (SPY), which tracks the S&P 500 Index, was the first ETF and is still an actively traded ETF today.